First Quantum Provides Notice of First Quarter 2023 Results

-/EIN News/ -- TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. (“First Quantum” or “the Company”) (TSX: FM) will release first quarter 2023 financial and operating results on Tuesday, April 25, 2023 after the close of the Toronto Stock Exchange.
+TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. ("First Quantum" or "the Company") FM will release first quarter 2023 financial and operating results on Tuesday, April 25, 2023 after the close of the Toronto Stock Exchange.
 The Company will host a conference call and webcast to discuss the results on Wednesday, April 26, 2023 at 9:00 am (EDT).

 Conference call and webcast details: